Students & Alumni

 There are many reasons to choose a school that is accredited by the Council on Education for Public Health (CEPH).
 First and foremost, accreditation ensures that the school meets the most rigorous standards for academic programs in public health and that the curriculum incorporates the essential skills and knowledge needed by today's public health professionals.
 For prospective students considering a graduate degree in public health, please click here to see CEPH's FAQs for Students.

-Dr. Levy conducts monthly Town Hall meetings with students in the School of Public Health to obtain feedback on improving the student experience.
+Dr. Levy conducts Town Hall meetings each semester with students in the School of Public Health to obtain feedback on improving the student experience.

 Feel free to come by to share your views or just say hello!